IRLL/HierarchyCraft/paper.md

 This work was financed by The Intelligent Robot Learning Laboratory (IRL Lab), University of Alberta, Canada.

-This work was also made possible by the research program of the engineer cursus at CentraleSupelec, University of Paris-Saclay, France
+This work was also made possible by the research program of the engineering cursus at CentraleSupelec, University of Paris-Saclay, France

 # References